-We now enhance the mother's human capital as follows: $h_2: 2.4 \Rightarrow 2.6$ .
+We now enhance the mother's human capital as follows: $h_2$ : $2.4 \Rightarrow 2.6$ .
 The results are plotted in Figure 7.
 As the mother accumulates more human capital, her wage income is increased.
 As the mother earns more per unit time, she works more and has less leisure time.
 The opportunity cost of child fostering is increased in association with the mother's wage rising.
 The father's wage is slightly affected.
 The father works less and stays longer at home.
 Both the mother and father shorten time of children fostering.
 The family consumes more and has more wealth.
 The capital, total labor input and output are increased.
 The mortality rate falls in association with improved living conditions.
 The net impact of falling birth and mortality rates increases the population.
 The propensity to save is reduced and the propensity to consume is enhanced.
-The man's propensity to use leisure time is increased.
+The man's propensity to use leisure time is increased and woman's propensity to use leisure time is increased.